The Children’s Museum of Richmond requires one adult for every five children.

 - Smoking, alcohol use, or being under the influence of any legal or illegal substance is prohibited.

-- Adults must stay with their children at all times inside and outside of the museums.
+- Children, and adults with developmental or intellectual disabilities, may not be unaccompanied and must stay with their adult visitor(s) at all times inside and outside of the museum.

 The Museum strives to provide a safe and healthy environment for all our visitors.
 To keep everyone safe, we request the following “Sick Person Policy” be followed by our visitors, our staff and our volunteers.